rust-stuco/lectures/week6/slides.md

 * `examine_ingredients` does not need to be public in this case
 * `stove` can access anything in its parent module `kitchen`
-* Privacy only applies upwards (to a module's parent and any ancestors)
+    * Note that privacy only applies upwards, not downwards

 <!--
 Child modules can access anything the parent module has access to, but not the other way around.